-Drawing inspiration from the 1964 Mississippi Freedom Summer, the Freedom Summer Teaching Fellowship is working towards educational equity by collaborating with partner programs to bring the nation's most promising future academics to underserved students.
-We recruit, train, and fund doctoral candidates to provide transformative college-level summer seminars.
+Drawing inspiration from the 1964 Mississippi Freedom Summer, Freedom Summer Collegiate is working towards educational equity by collaborating with partner programs to bring the nation’s most promising future academics to students who face significant obstacles on the road to college.
+We recruit, train, and fund doctoral candidates to provide transformative summer seminars to college-bound high school students in underserved communities.
 Our teaching philosophy describes our teaching and learning.

 Andy Donnelly is currently a doctoral candidate in the English Department at Harvard University.
 A Teach for America alum, Andy taught high school English at Lakeside High School in Chicot County, AR.
 He has also worked as a Culture Specialist at TFA's Delta Institute.
 He is an active member of the Harvard Graduate Student Union-UAW.